-C. Implementation of the Equal Opportunity Program (also referred to as the Educational Equity Plan) at South Florida State College (SFSC)
+- C. Implementation of the Equal Opportunity Program at South Florida State College (SFSC) - 1.
+Employment

-1. Employment

 The College shall:

 - a.
 Recruit, employ, and promote for all positions without regard to race, religion, color, national origin, ethnicity, gender, age, marital status, disability, political affiliation, sexual orientation, or genetic information except where gender or age is a bona fide occupational qualification. - i.
 The supervisor anticipating an open position is to submit a written request to the appropriate administrator for approval.
 The approved request is to be submitted to the director of human resources in time to permit 30 days of advertising for full-time instructional or administrative positions and seven days for professional and career positions prior to any recommendation being made to fill the position.